DOAJ/doaj/cms/pages/apply/guide.md

 - They have not been updated by the publisher for several years
 - Reports are received of website unavailability or questionable practices

+Reports of questionable practice will be invetigated by the [quality team](https://doaj.org/apply/guide/#quality-criteria).
 Journals will be removed if they no longer adhere to DOAJ criteria or publishing best practice.

 ---